Water is a combination of hydrogen and oxygen. It is the basis for the fluids of the body.

 Water serves as a lubricant.
 It makes up saliva and the fluids surrounding the joints.
 Water regulates the body temperature through perspiration.
 It also helps prevent and relieve constipation by moving food through the intestines.

-If you do not drink enough water each day, the body fluids will be out of balance, causing dehydration.
+If you do not get enough water each day, the body fluids will be out of balance, causing dehydration.
 When dehydration is severe, it can be life-threatening.

 Diet - water; H2O